 Also, uPortal 5.2 milestone 1 is coming soon and will include Support for multi-value OpenID Connect claims, portlet publishing params in layout APIs, Portlet Registry supporting filtering, and more library updates.

 We appreciate folks taking time out of their schedules to join us.
-Keep on the lookout for the uPortal 5.2 milestone 1 release and the Fall Apereo Webinar series (link is external), where we will be discussing Web Components: form-builder & FBMS (scheduled for September 19th).
+Keep on the lookout for the uPortal 5.2 milestone 1 release and the Fall Apereo Webinar series, where we will be discussing Web Components: form-builder & FBMS (scheduled for September 19th).
 Please continue to be active in the community channels, and if you are a Unicon OSS subscriber, feel free to open an S5 ZenDesk ticket to help shape Unicon uPortal Sustaining Engineering efforts.

 Click here (link is external) to view the recording of the briefing.